Published August 13, 2021; updated December 15, 2021

 Mainly swelling or bleeding in the brain.
-This sounds really scary, but the bleeds are tiny – what we call microbleeds.
+This sounds really scary, but the swelling is reversible, and the bleeds are tiny – what we call microbleeds.
 In the trials, fewer than 1% of people treated with aducanumab had what we would consider very severe symptoms, including seizures or stroke-like episodes.
-Most participants had no symptoms or only mild ones, like dizziness or a little more confusion.
+Most participants who experienced swelling or bleeding had no symptoms or only mild ones, like dizziness or a little more confusion.

 These side effects are more serious than with other Alzheimer’s drugs, but they can be managed.
 They resolve when patients stop taking aducanumab, and in most instances, patients can safely restart the drug later.
 However, people who are on blood thinners or who otherwise might be prone to bleeding should avoid taking aducanumab altogether.

 Biogen has set the wholesale price for aducanumab at $56,000 a year.
 That’s way too high.
 Even if the drug is covered by Medicare, patients might still be liable for up to 20% in copays.
 A lot of people won’t be able to afford that.
 There is huge concern that this will exacerbate the racial and socioeconomic disparities that already exist in access to dementia care.
 I think the solution is for companies to price these drugs more reasonably and offer robust patient-assistance programs so no one is denied treatment because they can’t afford it.